 - The second section- This section has all the essential formatting options.
 From here you can change the font style, font size, and colour.
 Also, here you can make text bold, italic, and underlined.
 You can highlight the text using the highlight option (after underline).
 You can paste the formatting of the other text by using the format painter (brush icon).
 Click on the three horizontal dots to open up other formatting options.

 - The third section- Here, you can add bullets and numbers to form a list, increase and decrease indent and can change the text alignment as well.

 - Styles- Give a pre-designed style to your text from here.
 Such as Heading1, Heading2, Heading3, Heading4, and more aeon.

 - Tags- Give a special tag to your text using this ‘tags’ feature.
 Like, you can add a checkbox, mark it important, mark it as a question, mark it as a definition, and so forth.

-- Spelling- From here, you can do the following things, can check for the wrong spellings, hide spelling errors, set proofreading language and can explore some autocorrect options as well.
+- Spelling- From here, you can do the following things, can check for the wrong spelling, hide spelling errors, set proofreading language, and can explore some autocorrect options as well.

 - Dictate- The Mic icon will let you dictate text in your chosen language.
 You can change the language by clicking the small downside arrow.

 - Feed- From the feed option, you can create sticky notes.
 You can change the format of text and can insert images to your sticky note as well.